Cowlitz Black Bears: 2011

-2012 & First Playoff Appearance
+2012: First Playoff Appearance

 Tim Matz was hired in September 2011 to replace LeBlanc as head coach after the latter left to accept a full-time college assistant coaching position.
 With a record of 26 wins and 28 losses, the team made their first playoff appearance by coming in second in the West division.
 They were eliminated in the first two games by the Corvallis Knights.

 2013

 The next season, Matz returned as Head coach and the Bears repeated their 2011 record with 28 wins and 26 losses, finishing fourth in the South division.

 2014

 The Black Bears returned with Tim Matz and had a record of 24 wins and 30 losses on the season, finishing third in the South division.
 The Bears had a season high overall attendance of 31,138.
+Future big leaguers Ryan Aguilar and Caleb Hamilton played for the team.
+2x MLB All Star and Cy Young Award winner Shane Bieber also pitched for the team.

 2015

 In September 2014, Grady Tweit was named as the team's new head coach to replace Matz who resigned the previous August.
 They produced a record of 21 wins and 33 losses, finishing fourth in the West division.